frederic-perez/AmE-dictionary/data/dictionary.md

 __egghead__ _n_ :two::hammer:
 __eggnog__ _n_ :two::hammer: _A big eggnog party._
 __egotists__
-__egregious__ _adj_ :six: Something that is egregious stands out, but not in a good way — it means "really bad or offensive."
+__egregious__ _adj_ :seven: Something that is egregious stands out, but not in a good way — it means "really bad or offensive."
 If you make an egregious error during a championship soccer match, your coach might bench you for the rest of the game.
 __egret__ _n_ :five: Any of various usually white herons having long plumes during breeding season. _Snowy egrets._ :es: garceta
 __eh?__ _Impressive, eh?_
 __eighty-six__ _v_ :two::hammer: _I get eighty-sixed out on the street._